Ir-Rinella, Il-Kalkara, Malta Tel : + 356 2166 5500

 Plus d'infosRégion

 The large city of Vlore was the center of Albanian Jewish life in modern times, although little remains of it today.
 Near the of the city is the .
 A plaque on one of the buildings pays homage to the Jewish inhabitants of Vlore.
 An adjoining plaque indicates that the Street of the Jews is “protected by the state”.
-Honoring Albanian rescuers The Street of the Jews was so named ...
+Honoring Albanian rescuers The Street of the Jews was so named after ...

 Plus d'infosRégion